How To Run a Successful Marketing Strategy Workshop

 In this article, we look at why marketing workshops are useful, what they can achieve and how to prepare for them.
 We also cover the importance of facilitating a marketing workshop to ensure a positive outcome for everyone.

-Note this is how we at C4B Media do it – but if you’re planning to hold your own internal Marketing Strategy Workshop at your organisation, you might find these tips useful.
+Note this is how we at C4B Media do it – we offer marketing workshops in our Hertfordshire offices.
+But if you’re planning to hold your own internal Marketing Strategy Workshop at your organisation, you might find these tips useful.

 What is a marketing strategy workshop?